Cracked heel

 Cracked heels can be prevented by making small changes to your lifestyle.

 Wearing shoes which fit prevents friction between your feet and footwear.
-Wearing cotton socks with shoes can also prevent your shoes from rubbing and remain comfortable.
+Wearing cotton socks with your shoes can also prevent them from rubbing and keep you comfortable.
 Avoid open-back shoes such as sandals or flip-flops, as these can exacerbate your symptoms.
 Closed-back shoes with adequate padding are ideal.

 When washing, avoid spending too long in the bath or shower.
 Avoid washing more than once a day.
 Standing for long periods in damp environments, such as a bathroom, can increase your risk of developing cracked heels.
 Clean your feet with a soft sponge and use a gentle soap.
 Avoid friction by dabbing your feet dry after a shower.

-Changing your diet and losing weight can also benefit the skin and lessen the stress applied to the heel, decreasing the chances of developing dry skin or cracked heels.
+Changing your diet and losing weight can also benefit your skin and reduce the stress applied to the heel, thereby decreasing the chances of developing dry skin or cracked heels.

 If you are diabetic, you should take extra care of your feet.
-Diabetes can decrease blood flow to the feet and cause nerve damage to the feet.
+Diabetes can decrease blood flow to the feet and cause nerve damage.
 The condition can also increase the risk of infection in the feet.
 Keeping your sugar levels under control can also help to improve your skin and lower your risk of infection.

 Using a moisturiser can prevent dry skin.
 You can also use moisturising soaps in the bath or shower.